You can measure your child's bladder capacity by how often he/she needs to pee, but how do you pee properly?

 - Go to the restroom on time or at the appointed times.

-- Put your underpants down to your ankles so your legs can spread apart a little.
+- Put your underwear down to your ankles so your legs can spread apart a little.

 - Take your time to sit on the toilet.